EdinburghGenomics/bashmocker/README.md

 # bashmocker

 A Python helper for unit testing shell scripts.
-It's intended for use with BASH but in fact any program that runs other programs and respects $PATH is testable this way.
+It's intended for use with Bash but in fact any program that runs other programs and respects $PATH is testable this way.
 I made it originally for a mostly-Python project which had some embedded shell scripts, and I wanted to be able to test everything in one test framework.